sleede/fab-manager/doc/environment.md

 Configure the fullCalendar JS agenda library.

 See [github.com/fullcalendar/fullcalendar/locale/*.js](https://github.com/fullcalendar/fullcalendar/tree/v3.10.2/locale) for a list of available locales.
-Default is **en-us**.
+Default is **en**.
 <a name="INTL_LOCALE"></a>

     INTL_LOCALE